Six things to do

 We wondered if there was a nightlife in Kathmandu.
 Our new friend Daniel didn't enjoy wearing shoes, and Jordan had taken his lead, so we were unsuprisingly turned away from the first couple of clubs.
 Then we saw a flood of young Nepali climbing the stairs to a tall corner building.
 Daniel and Jordan managed to escaped barefoot detection, and we slipped in with everyone else to a pretty dope club.
 There were heaps of young Nepali busting down to 2009 pop remixes.
 Obviously this is the best era of pop ever and I was giddy with joy to be dancing to Gwen Stefani in my Tevas.
 The boys sat on a pleather couch with some business-y looking suits for a bit, I met a sexy chick snapping gum who seemed very sophisticated, and as far as I could tell we were the only westerners in the bar.
 We left at 2am to find some street snacks.
 In conclusion; Kathmandu has a great nightlife, shoes optional.

 We explored more than just Kathmandu.
 Follow the links below to read more.
-Jordan and I spent three weeks hiking in the Annapurna region of Nepal, we visited the
+Jordan and I spent three weeks hiking in the Annapurna region of Nepal, we visited Pokhara lakeside, and the hill station Tansen.

 Share this Post